 Time Your Communication

 Perfect communication is all about timing.
 Your business communicates with its audience through emails and social posts.
-In order for the proper communication marketing strategy to work, you need to address your customer’s needs.
+For the proper communication marketing strategy, you must address your customer’s needs.

-You wouldn’t send a direct email about winter clothing to a customer who is currently in the spring or summer season.
+You wouldn’t send a direct email about winter clothing to a customer in the spring or summer.
 Like your content, your communication needs to be relevant.
-You wouldn’t advertise auto mechanic products or services if your business offers makeup products.
+You won’t advertise auto mechanic products or services if your business offers makeup products.

-More importantly, you should time your communications around when your target audience is most likely to look at their phones.
+More importantly, you should time your communications around when your target audience will most likely look at their phones.
 For example, B2C messages sent during office hours are unlikely to get much attention.

 Instead, for marketing on mobile, you should target the times of day when users are most likely to check their emails or social media.
 For example, first thing in the morning, late in the evening, or during their lunch break.